Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Asymptotic Theory

-In this section, we establish inferential properties of the combined smoothed GMM estimator in equation \eqref{eq:combineSolve}.
+In this subsection, we establish inferential properties of the combined smoothed GMM estimator in equation \eqref{eq:combineSolve} with finite $M_i$.
+We extend the results to diverging $M_{i}$ in Section \ref{ss:theory:diverging}.
 The objective function in equation \eqref{eq:combineSolve} is composed of two sets of moment conditions: the first, $\overline{\bG}_N$, results from our distributed approach; the second, imposed by $\mH \bgamma=\0$, reduces the dimension of the parameter space.
 Our primary theoretical contribution is to develop asymptotic theory for GMM estimators in the setting where a subset of the over-identifying moment conditions constrain parameters in the other moment conditions.
 Through careful construction of the reduced parameter space, we show that the constrained GMM estimator in equation \eqref{eq:combineSolve} can be re-expressed as an unconstrained GMM estimator, greatly facilitating the derivation of its inferential properties.

 Let $\btheta_* \in \R^{\mathrm{dim}(\btheta) - \mathrm{rank}(\mH)}$ be the set of parameters defined by systematically removing the parameters in $(\bgamma_{j1}^\top, \dots, \bgamma_{jq}^\top)^\top$ that are linear functions of $(\bgamma_{j'1}^\top, \dots, \bgamma_{j'q}^\top)^\top$ in previous blocks for $j' < j$.
 We refer to $\btheta_*$ as the constrained parameter of interest and denote its parameter space by $\bTheta_*$.
 As an example, using a polynomial basis function approximation with $p \geq 1$, $q = 1$ (suppressing $u$ in the subscripts for all $\gamma_{j,ud}$), and a continuity constraint at partition edges (i.e. $C^0$ differentiability class), the constrained parameter of interest is $\btheta_*=\{ \gamma_{1,0}, ( \gamma_{j,d})_{d,j=1}^{d_1,J}, \boldeta\}$.
 The constrained parameter of interest $\btheta_*$ has the smallest number of parameters required to identify the approximation for $\bbeta(t)$ and $\boldeta$ under the continuity constraint $\mH \bgamma = \0$.